delanyk/NLP/English-German Spellchecker/README.md

 ## The Data

 The data was given from twitter.
 It was collected and distributed via the University of Stuttgart.
+German and English dictionaries were also contributed from University of Stuttgart files.
 <br/>
 <br/>
 <br/>